Dominant wavelength: Complementary wavelength

 Instead, the dominant wavelength is replaced with the complementary wavelength, which will represent the complementary color.
-To calculate it, the point of intersection that is further from the chromaticity in question is used.
-If the nearer intersection is on the line of purples, the further intersection must be on the spectral locus.
+To calculate it, the half straight line that starts on that chromaticity and passes through the white point is used; the intersection between this line and the spectral locus is the complementary wavelength.
+If a color doesn't have a dominant wavelength (and it is not achromatic), its complementary color will.

 Application

-Dominant wavelength is used to define the color of light sources, such as the LEDs, that do not lie along the Planckian locus (which would otherwise be defined by Color temperature).
-These light sources are also often described by their peak wavelength—the wavelength of highest radiometric Spectral flux (highest peak in the power spectrum)—but the dominant wavelength is a photometric quantity, and therefore intuitively conveys what color the light will appear without relying on inexact color naming.
+Dominant wavelength is used to define the color of light sources, such as the LEDs, that do not lie along the Planckian locus (which would otherwise be defined by color temperature).
+These light sources are also often described by their peak wavelength—the wavelength of highest radiometric spectral flux (highest peak in the power spectrum)—but the dominant wavelength is a photometric quantity, and therefore intuitively conveys what color the light will appear without relying on inexact color naming.